 What makes scalp skin cancers so dangerous is that they are often overlooked, both in self-exams and even at the dermatologist's office, says Markowitz.
 Regarding the former, many times, people forget that the skin on our scalp is exposed to the sun and/or skip the area because it is a difficult place to self-examine.
 And dermatologists should be doing thorough skin exams; this isn't always the case.
 "I find that far too many take a twirl-and-look approach versus actually taking the time to examine your skin and scalp properly with a dermatoscope," confesses Markowitz.
 "A dermatoscope is a hand-held microscope with double magnification and polarized lighting that allows us to look at your skin more clearly.
 You'd be shocked to hear that only 50% of dermatologists use this."

 Both experts share that hairdressers are their greatest allies when it comes to scalp skin cancers.
 "Studies show that educating hairdressers can be lifesaving.
-The skin cancer foundation actually started an educational program called 'Heads Up!' to provide dermatology education to beauty professionals, including hairstylists," Gee explains.
+The skin cancer foundation actually started an educational program called 'Heads Up!' to provide dermatology education to beauty professionals, including hairstylists," Gee comments.
 Markowitz says you can ask your hairstylist or even a friend to look at your scalp as they do your hair and ask them to point out anything that might be suspicious, and then you can follow up with a visit to your dermatologist.
 "I have seen several patients where their haircut has saved their life," Gee cautions.

 Do You Need to Wear Sunscreen on Your Scalp?

-Yes, you 100% need to wear sunscreen on your scalp if you are going to be outdoors for a long time, Markowitz cautions.
+Yes, you need to wear sunscreen on your scalp if you will be outdoors for a long time, Markowitz cautions.
 While your hair provides coverage to protect your scalp, the parts of your scalp that are exposed, like your hairline and part line, are at an increased risk of developing cancer, so wearing sun protection is critical.
 Gee adds that covering babies' and kids' scalps is especially important because their hair is fine and their skin is vulnerable.
 Also, those who have thin hair are more likely to experience burning due to the lack of protection provided by the hair.